 An organized maintenance shop minimizes wasted time and prevents unnecessary spending on duplicate orders or lost parts.
 Businesses can improve accessibility and reduce downtime by:

 - Employing zoning strategies: Grouping parts based on their function or machine usage streamlines picking processes.
 For instance, all components for a specific production line can be stored together, minimizing the time needed for repairs.
+Aligning asset-based zoning with critical equipment helps maintain uptime.

 MRO inventory best practices

-Managing inventory effectively is about striking the right balance – keeping enough critical parts on hand to avoid downtime while avoiding excessive stock that ties up capital.
+Managing inventory effectively is about striking the right balance—keeping enough critical parts on hand to avoid downtime while avoiding excessive stock that ties up capital.
 Companies focused on MRO in manufacturing need robust systems in place such as:

 - Consignment & vendor-managed inventory (VMI): Partnering with suppliers through consignment or MRO procurement services can help businesses maintain adequate stock levels without holding excessive inventory on-site.
+This lowers working capital expenditures and helps build long-term strategic partnerships.

 - Eliminating excess & obsolete stock: Regularly reviewing inventory to identify slow-moving or obsolete parts frees up space and capital.
 Surplus items may be returned to vendors, repurposed or liquidated.
+Holding onto obsolete inventory can hide inefficiencies, which is why it’s important to understand inventory turnover ratios.

 MRO storeroom reports